Skip Navigation

 Boston

 Boston is located on a very small piece of land and when people say Boston they usually include the Greater Boston Area.
-The major neighborhoods in Boston are:
+The major neighbourhoods in Boston are:

 Greater Boston Area